shaman-ai/agent-actors/README.md

-# agent-actors: Parallel LLM Agent Execution Trees
+# agent-actors: LLM Agent Trees

 Create your own trees of AI agents that work towards a common objective.